pduc1234/AutoCheckinBot/README.md

 If you've changed your password, your `ltoken` has changed as well.
 Retrieve a new one and update it.

 ### 3. This setup seems complicated?
 It's easy!
 You can invite my bot and start using it right away.
+[Invite here](https://discord.com/oauth2/authorize?client_id=1343529159925829693)